“When I Was President”: Obasanjo Claims America Couldn’t Do Anything in Africa Without His Knowledge

 His comment comes amid President Donald Trump’s invasion threat over alleged Christian genocide.

-As reported by Daily Trust, Obasanjo did not make a direct remark to the ongoing controversy
+As reported by Daily Trust, Obasanjo chose not to make a direct remark on the ongoing controversy.

-He stated this while speaking on Monday in Abeokuta, Ogun State, during the Presidential Youth Mentorship Retreat (6.0) organised by the Youth Development Centre.
+He spoke on Monday in Abeokuta, Ogun State, during the Presidential Youth Mentorship Retreat (6.0) organised by the Youth Development Centre, an arm of the Olusegun Obasanjo Presidential Library (OOPL).

 Read also